 Do the wise thing, have your home inspected before you sell it!

 A Critical Home Inspection and Report include the really important parts of the home!
 It is a “Safe Home” inspection.

 This inspection is an ideal inspection for both home buyers and sellers!
 The inspection is for those clients who do not require the full Buyers or Sellers Home Inspection.

-Therefore, a Critical Inspection is ideal if you only require inspection of the major components of the home.
-Besides, a Critical Home Inspection is more affordable!
+Therefore, a critical inspection is ideal if you only require an inspection of the major components of the home.
+Besides, it is more affordable!
 My fee for a Critical Home Inspection report is about ¾ of that for the Home Buyers or Sellers Inspection, depending on the distance I would need to travel to the inspection.

 A Critical Inspection includes

 A critical home inspection includes issues that are NOT plainly obvious to any observant layman.